About Our Agency

 Disability Rights Wisconsin places a high value on the well-being of our staff and offers the following benefits: health, vision, dental, and life insurance; short- and long-term disability; 401(k) retirement savings plan with employer contribution, and flex spending plan.
 Paid time off includes generous holiday, vacation, personal and medical leave, as well as time to volunteer and vote.

-DRW’s office are located in Madison, Milwaukee, and Rice Lake.
+DRW’s offices are located in Madison and Milwaukee.

 We are an Equal Opportunity Employer